Tejash-Katuwal/NLP-Chatbot/README.md

-To train a chatbot for youor own:
+To train a chatbot of your own:
 1. Replace the contents of new_intents.json with your desired data.
 2. Open spacy_train.py to train the model using new_intents.json file as a dataset.